The Shaman Leveling Guide

 Shaman Gear, Stats, Etc.

 Don’t worry about stacking the secondary stats (Hit, Crit, etc.) until you’re into your 80s, or even done leveling.
 You’ll be leveling too fast to make gems and enchants, other than cheap ones, really worthwhile.
-If you are looking to stack these, then Haste is good stat for all specs.
-If you’re only healing you don’t need the hit.
+If you are looking to stack stats, then Haste is good stat for all specs.
+If you’re only healing you don’t need any Hit or expertise rating.

 - Enhancement will want 3% each of Hit and Exp. to be “hit capped” Vs same level mobs.
 7.5% of each for mobs 3 levels higher.
 This is for all your “special” strikes.
-Hit over 3% goes towards you auto-attacks from your dual weapons.
+Hit over 3% goes towards you auto-attacks from your dual weapons and is less valuable.

 - Intelligence increases Spellpower so is the #1 Stat for Resto and Elem.